 - Detailed character sheets

 (You’ll get all this and so much more when you purchase the Notion for Writers Template Pack!
-Available later this week.)
+Launching later this quarter.)

 Step 3: Create and format your pages.

 Now all that’s left to do is set up your pages.
 Feel free to get creative — make it your own.
 Add colors, images, icons, and whatever else makes your little writerly heart happy.